Presentation Techniques (ICM114) Course Detail

 Week Subjects Preparation

-1 Introduction to the course, information on basic materials.
-General information about the course from references.
+1 Introduction to the course, information about the basic materials Obtaining the requested materials and homework

 Sources